 Be prepared for this when you start your Morocco vacation.

-Honestly, this haggling thing is not for me.
+I know a Morocco holiday wouldn’t be complete without a bit of haggling, but honestly, this haggling thing is not for me.
 I just want a fair price or a bargain price.
 Having to keep asking ‘how much’ gets very tedious very quickly.
 You will very likely waste a lot of time playing ‘price ping pong’ in Morocco and half the time you end up not even buying the thing at the end of it.

 A few bits I bagged: